Nizampet: Problems

 Nizampet and Nizampet Village has over 20,000 apartments.
 Most colonies face the problem of water scarcity and residents of these colonies usually complain of dried borewells and poor Municipal water supplies.
 There is no MLA or Government representative in this area to take care of illegal water connections/supplies as it is a huge profitable business for them.
 People living at Nizampet and Nizampet Village brought this problem to Govt authorities several times but no action has been taken so far.

-The roads used to be pathetic some time ago, but thanks to the proactive lead taken by the local resident groups from Nizampet and Nizampet Village, no more struggles with bad roads but especially in the rainy season.
-People are unhappy with the roads due to Water clogging on the roads, there is no security on the roads if it is raining heavily.
+The roads used to be pathetic some time ago, but thanks to the proactive lead taken by the local resident groups from Nizampet and Nizampet Village, no more struggles with bad roads but except in the rainy season when the roads are flooded in many areas due to inadequate infrastructure.

 Telangana Government is working on illegal constitutions made by builder, developers, leaders and local authorities.
 Now this concern has been with High Court, Govt. officials are awaiting for the High Court Orders to perform the action and streamline the Nizampet and Nizampet Village.
+HYDRAA, the cities authority which protects government properties had started rejuvenating nearby lakes thus helping with the groundwater problems faced by the local populace.

 There are no water-harvesting pits at Nizampet and Nizampet Village.